 The peer support program provides important leadership opportunties for students while assiting new students transition to Wyndham College.
 Peer support leaders are volunteers who are trained to lead small groups of students in fun activities and educational workshops.

-We would like to acknowledge the Dharug people who are the traditional custodians of this land on which our College is situated.
-We would like to pay respect to Elders both past and present of the Eora nation and extend that respect to other Aboriginal people.
+We would like to acknowledge the Warawara people who are the Traditional Custodians of the land on which our College is situated.
+We would also like to pay respect to Elders past, present and emerging of the Dharug Nation and extend that respect to other Aboriginal and Torres Strait Island people.